ebmorelli/martingale/README.md

-# Potential Strategies for Profitable MLB Betting Using a Martingale Betting System
+# MLB Betting Using a Martingale Betting System

+Looking for profitable strategies

 Just a side project for fun